blendbyte/livewire-honeypot/README.md

 }
 ```

 No changes to your template are needed — `<x-honeypot />` automatically renders the `hp_js` field when the option is enabled.
-The field is invisible and uses `wire:model` so Livewire keeps it in sync.

 > **Note:** This check requires Alpine.js.
 Livewire 4 bundles Alpine.js automatically, so no extra setup is needed for Livewire components.
 For controller/API usage, ensure Alpine.js is loaded on the page.

-#### Overriding the minimum time per-action
+### Overriding the minimum time per-action

 `validateHoneypot()` accepts an optional `$minimumSeconds` argument to override the config for a specific submit action: